hashintel/labs/apps/sim-engine/stdlib/README.md

 ## Discussion

-You can get support with or discuss HASH and the HASH stdlib on our [support forum](https://hash.community/) or community [Discord server](https://hash.ai/discord).
+You can open an [issue](https://github.com/hashintel/labs/issues) or create a [discussion](https://github.com/hashintel/labs/discussions) on our public [`labs` repository](https://github.com/hashintel/labs) to get support with or discuss HASH and the HASH stdlib.